UAS Tech Forum 2018 Speakers

 Greater Oklahoma City Chamber

-Jeff Seymour currently serves as the Director of Business Development for the Greater Oklahoma City Chamber.
+Jeff Seymour was recently promoted to Executive Vice President, Economic Development, for the Greater Oklahoma City Chamber after serving as Director of Business Development.
 In this role he leads the Chamber’s effort to expand the industrial, office, aerospace and destination retail sectors of the Oklahoma City economy.

 Prior to serving at the Chamber, Jeff served as Executive Director of the Franklin County Development Council, a county-wide economic development organization in the greater Kansas City region and the Executive Director of the Blackwell Chamber of Commerce/Blackwell Industrial Authority in Blackwell, OK.